Not all solutions have to be high tech.

 MIT, arguably the most famous science and technology university in the United States, is fighting food waste with a camera.
 Inside MIT’s MediaLab, there’s a camera pointed at a counter.
 Above that counter is a button.
 Anyone can leave leftovers under the camera, push the button, and watch as food waste magically disappears down the throats of hungry college students.

-Your office may have fewer hungry college students than MIT, but the food cam is still an excellent model for a low-cost solution to food waste.
+Your office may have fewer hungry college students than MIT, but the food cam is still an excellent model for a low-cost solution to eliminate food waste.

 At some point, your office will have a catered lunch or party.
 In order to ensure there’s enough for everyone, the organizer will order a little more than necessary.
 People won’t finish it.
 You can make sure that the extra food isn’t thrown out, and you don’t even need to buy a camera or button.